nkconnor/ngrok/README.md

 is the ability to open public HTTP tunnels to your development server(s) for integrations tests.
 TCP support, while not available, should be trivial to support.

-This has been tested with Linux and assume that it does not work on Windows (contributions welcome!).
+This has been tested with Linux and we assume that it does not work on Windows (contributions welcome!).

 ## Getting Started